About the Survey

 Get acquainted with the survey, its partners, and key people.

-The CMO Survey collects and disseminates the opinions of top marketers in order to predict the future of markets, track marketing excellence, and improve the value of marketing in firms and in society.
+The CMO Survey collects and disseminates the opinions of marketing leaders in order to predict the future of markets, track marketing excellence, and improve the value of marketing in companies and in society.

 Founder and Director

 Christine Moorman is the T. Austin Finch, Sr. Professor of Business Administration at The Fuqua School of Business, Duke University.
 Her research interests are focused on marketing strategy with a particular emphasis on how customers, managers, organizations, and financial markets learn about marketing.
 Professor Moorman has published her research in top marketing and management journals and she is the author of Strategy from the Outside In: Profiting from Customer Value, which was awarded the 2011 Berry Book prize for the best book in the field of marketing.
-Named a Fellow of the American Marketing Association in 2017, she was also awarded the 2012 Paul D. Converse Award for significant contributions to marketing theory and to the advancement of science in marketing.
+She was named the AMA-Irwin-McGraw-Hill Distinguished Marketing Educator in 2018, a Fellow of the American Marketing Association in 2017, and awarded the 2012 Paul D. Converse Award for significant contributions to the advancement of science in marketing.
+Her research has been supported by grants from the Marketing Science Institute and the National Science Foundation.
 Christine is available to discuss survey results and conduct media interviews.
 Learn more about Christine Moorman.

-Partners support The CMO Survey with financial and intellectual resources.
+Partners support The CMO Survey with intellectual and financial resources.
 Individual company data are never shared beyond The CMO Survey.